peterda84/Millennial_test/_posts/2022-08-29-inprogress.md

 ![htop](/assets/img/boinc/htop2.png)

-Computing preferences of clients can be modified one by one with the ```boinccmd``` interface, but also centrally on the project homepage.
-In the case of Einstein@Home you can do it on [this link](https://einsteinathome.org/account/prefs).
+Computing preferences (CPU, memory, disk, network usage, etc.) of clients can be modified one by one with the ```boinccmd``` interface, but also centrally on the project homepage.
+In case of Einstein@Home you can do it on [this link](https://einsteinathome.org/account/prefs).